GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 ## Using the 3270 Emulator's File Transfer Feature IND$FILE

 This example uses the **c3270** emulator on Ubuntu.
-This method uses the **IND$FILE** program from within **TSO**, which is the IBM method for transfering files using the 3270.
+This method uses the **IND$FILE** program from within **TSO**, which is the IBM method for transferring files using the 3270.

 * While logged onto the mainframe in the **c3270** emulator, exit the **RFE** menus all the way back to the **TSO** prompt.
 * Select **File Transfer** from the **c3270** File menu
 * Follow the prompts (send or receive, filenames, etc).
 * Note that when transferring a member in a data set use the standard **'USERID.XXX.YYY(MEMBER)'** notation.
-Note the inclusion of the single quotes, the fully qualified name is required, so the quotes are neccessary.
+Note the inclusion of the single quotes, the fully qualified name is required, so the quotes are necessary.
 * If uploading to the mainframe to a **PDS** it is not necessary to provide the record formats and disk geometry.
 But for a **PS** that is new you should provide this info when prompted

 # Using FTP